-According to the Snowden 2019 NI43-101 Report dated January 31, 2019, subsequent to the second quarter, the Company has Proven and Probable Mineral Reserves at Selinsing Gold Mine, including the Selinsing and the adjacent Buffalo Reef and Felda Block 7 deposits in Pahang State, Malaysia.
+According to the Snowden 2019 NI43-101 Report dated January 31, 2019, the Company has Proven and Probable Mineral Reserves at Selinsing Gold Mine, including the Selinsing and the adjacent Buffalo Reef and Felda Block 7 deposits in Pahang State, Malaysia.
 All Mineral Reserves and Mineral Resources were updated by Snowden as Independent qualified person defined under NI 43-101 standards (www.sedar.com).